supergamer5000/darkskribbl/README.md

 # darkskribbl
 Dark Mode for Skribbl.io.
 Four dark backgrounds to choose from!

-Update 27 Nov 2020: Fixed an issue that did not allow dark mode for custom games.
+Update 27 Nov 2020: Fixed an issue that did not allow dark mode for private/custom games.

 TO INSTALL:
 1) You must have the Tampermonkey extension (preferably on Chrome).